 - To present the important role of agriculture in our daily lives – from production to harvest to how it arrives at your table.

-- To deliver correct, research-based information in order to educate the consumer in regards to agriculture and health.
+- To deliver correct, research-based information in order to educate the consumer in regard to agriculture and health.